TheMEMOLab/Bio326-NMBU/Doc/assembly.md

 ```

-**Bonus points**: If you look closely at the flye program call in the sbatch script above, you can see that we're passing the "--meta" argument to flye.
+**Bonus points**: If you look closely at the Flye program call in the sbatch script above, you can see that we're passing the "--meta" argument.
 By investigating the Flye documentation (https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md), can you explain briefly what the "meta" mode does, and argue why we want to use it in this setting?

 ---